February 16, 2022

 Seeds have always been nature’s way of encouraging genetic diversity.
 The genetic pea experiments of monk and teacher Gregor Mandel in 1856 sparked an era in which humans seek ways to harness the potential of seeds via selective breeding.
 At Atlas Seed, we’ve been following that path to its next advancement by eliminating seed-cultivation drawbacks that have troubled growers for generations.

 Feminized autoflower seeds provide all the above mentioned benefits of growing with seeds while eliminating two classic drawbacks: accidental male plants and long growing timelines.
 Atlas specializes in pairing seed feminization with autoflower capabilities to yield a fast, sturdy genetic that can provide vigor and yield.
 This cannot be replicated with clones.
 Autoflower is also a great option for growers nationwide because these plants are not light-sensitive.
 They will automatically flower on their own at a particular point of their maturity independent of how much light they’re getting.
-They have much shorter life cycles which is appealing to production growers and the business’s profit margin.
+They have much shorter life cycles which is attractive to production growers and the business’s profit margin.

 Conclusion